stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 	- fails - create an offer to sell participation tokens, enabling the contributor to get back their value invested

 ## SSC Best Practices
-When it comes to designing a smart contract, the parties must come together and clearly outline purpose, the cooperation between parties, and the desired outcomes.
-In this outline of the contract, clear conditions and outcomes of the conditions should be agreed upon.
-After establishing the conditions and their outcomes, the contract can then be translated to a series of transactions.
+When it comes to designing a smart contract, parties must come together and clearly outline the purpose of the contract, the cooperation between parties, and the desired outcomes.
+In this outline, clear conditions and their outcomes should be agreed upon.
+After establishing the conditions and their outcomes, the contract can then be translated to a series of operations and transactions.
 As a reminder, smart contracts are created using code.
 Code can contain bugs or may not perform as intended.
-Be sure to analyse all possible edge cases when coming up with the conditions and outcomes of the smart contract.
+Be sure to analyze and agree upon all possible edge cases when coming up with the conditions and outcomes of the smart contract.

 ## Resources